jgm/doctemplates/README.md

   value was an array, the `key` will be the array index, starting with 1.

-- `uppercase`:  Converts a textual value to uppercase, and has no effect on other values.
+- `uppercase`:  Converts text to uppercase.

-- `lowercase`:  Converts a textual value to lowercase, and has no effect on other values.
+- `lowercase`:  Converts text to lowercase.

 - `length`:  Returns the length of the value:  number of characters for a textual value, number of elements